kris-classes/restart-ss-2021/README.md

 # Week 11
+## Public Holiday - No Class on 1st Day of Week

 ## Day 1
 ### Core Topics
 * Group Exercise review of AWS products for Compute, Storage, Databases, Security, IoT, and Frontend/Web/Mobile